Etiquette: Categories

-concern the social rules by which a person establishes his or her identity and membership in a given socio-cultural group.
+concern the social rules by which a person establishes their identity and membership in a given socio-cultural group.
 In abiding the manners of cultural norm, a person demarcates socio-cultural identity and establishes social boundaries, which then identify whom to trust and whom to distrust as 'the other'.
 Cultural norm manners are learnt through the enculturation with and the routinisation of 'the familiar', and through social exposure to the 'cultural otherness' of people identified as foreign to the group.
 Transgressions and flouting of the manners of cultural norm usually result in the social alienation of the transgressor.
 The nature of culture-norm manners allows a high level of intra-group variability, but the manners usually are common to the people who identify with the given socio-cultural group.